qlete/ZonalLongterm/README.md

 # ZonalLongterm

-This repository contains the source code and datasets of the working paper *An analysis of zonal electricity markets from a long-term persepective* by Quentin Lété, Yves Smeers and Anthony Papavasiliou.
+This repository contains the source code and datasets of the paper *[An analysis of zonal electricity markets from a long-term persepective](https://doi.org/10.1016/j.eneco.2022.105853)* by Quentin Lété, Yves Smeers and Anthony Papavasiliou.

 The models are capacity expansion models based on three different short-term market designs: locational marginal pricing (nodal), flow-based market coupling and zonal with price aggregation.
 An algorithm based on the splitting method is used to solve the decentralized FBMC model, represented as a linear complementarity problem.